VivekVallabhan3407/RealEstateProject/README.md

 4. Advanced Search with Suggestions: Implement search suggestions using city names, locations, or property names as the user types.

 5. Admin Dashboard (Basic): Add an admin panel to create, edit, and delete property listings easily.

+## 📄 License

+This project, RealEstate Project, is licensed under “All Rights Reserved.”

+Copyright © 2025 Vivek Vallabhan
+All rights reserved.

+You are not allowed to copy, modify, share, or redistribute any part of this project in any form without explicit written permission from the author.

+This project is provided for viewing and personal reference only.